JohnnyJF10/TgaBuilder/README.md

 - Set horizontal page count (1, 2, or 4 pages)
 ![PageSizeImport](Screenshots/PageSizeImport.png)
 - Open Batch Loader (`Ctrl + W`)

+Please use Imports carefully and conscientiously when building own custom levels.
+Specifically, clarify with the creator whether you are authorised to use custom assets.
+If in doubt, use assets that are guaranteed to be acceptable for use in your own custom levels instead.
+Please also note that this tool is licensed under the MIT licence.

 ### Batch File Loader